Pleasant Prairie police arrest three teens wanted in alleged carjacking following multiple pursuits

 Police are also recommending charges of obstruction for all three boys, Brown said.

 Authorities said the man had escaped law enforcement custody and carjacked two separate vehicles while in Illinois.
 The second vehicle stolen, however, was equipped with OnStar, which automatically contacted law enforcement.
-Authorities located the vehicle in the county and as the driver turned into an on-ramp to Interstate 94, OnStar turned the vehicle off and the driver was taken into custody.
+Authorities located the vehicle in Kenosha County and as the driver turned into an on-ramp to Interstate 94, OnStar disabled the vehicle and the driver was taken into custody.

 Mugshots: Kenosha County criminal complaints from July 13-14